Devils–Rangers rivalry: 2012–present

-On February 22, 2018, the two teams made their first trade together when the Rangers sent Michael Grabner to the Devils in exchange for Yegor Rykov and a second-round pick in the 2018 NHL Entry Draft.
+On February 22, 2018, the two teams made their first trade together when the Rangers sent Michael Grabner to the Devils in exchange for Yegor Rykov and a second-round pick in the 2018 NHL entry draft.

-In the draft lottery for the 2019 NHL Entry Draft, the Devils received the first, while the Rangers the second overall pick.
+In the draft lottery for the 2019 NHL entry draft, the Devils received the first, while the Rangers the second overall pick.
 The Devils selected Jack Hughes, while the Rangers selected Kaapo Kakko.
 This was seen as a new chapter in the rivalry between the teams.

 The two teams met in the 2023 playoffs, making it the seventh playoff series between the two teams.
 This was the first playoff series between the two teams in which Martin Brodeur was not on the Devils roster.
-The Devils initially started Vitek Vanecek in the first two games of the series, but after Vanecek struggled, the team started Akira Schmid in game three.
+The Devils initially started Vítek Vaněček in the first two games of the series, but after Vaněček struggled, the team started Akira Schmid in game three.
 The Rangers had a 2–0 series lead, but the Devils won the series in seven games including shutouts by Schmid in games five and seven.